 - Residential mail slots are often far more secure than non-locking post mount or wall mount mailboxes.

 - Mail slots do not require the homeowner to exit their home to retrieve their mail.

 For disabled persons or elderly persons with mobility challenges, this third advantage of mail slot mailboxes is hands-down the most significant, as their mail can be collected from the security and comfort of their home.

 When buying residential mail slots, take time to consider these three factors:

 - Whether or not to accessorize your mail slot with an indoor collection box

-Mail Slot Size – The size of your installed mail slot should be large enough to accommodate large envelopes, magazine subscriptions, or small parcels, and according to the USPS, the slot should be at least 1 ½” by 7”.
+Mail Slot Size – The size of your installed mail slot should be large enough to accommodate large envelopes, magazine subscriptions, or small parcels, and according to the USPS, the mail slot size should be at least 1 ½ by 7 inches in size.